What to Pack for Mexico City : Spring Travel Capsule

-If you need more help packing your carry-on luggage, get my Spring Carry-on Capsule Guide.
+If you need more help packing your carry-on luggage, grab my Fall Travel Capsule Guide.
+Wether you are traveling to Europe or any where else the tips and plans can help you no matter your destination.
 It will help you take the panic out of packing for your next trip.

 No more worries that you’ve packed the wrong things or don’t feel confident with what’s in your suitcase (hint-that’s one of the reasons WHY you overpack).